 You can love the President without disparaging African Americans.
 You can love the President, without distorting the history of slavery and the 13Th Amendment.
-And you can afford to be colorblind, without distorting the impacts of welfare on people of color.
+And you can afford to be colorblind, without distorting the impacts of welfare on people of colour.

-If you must speak about welfare, you must first take a tutorial from your friend in the White House about corporate welfare, why he champions tax breaks for the rich, and why he thinks not releasing his tax returns is smartness as he told Americans during the Republicans Presidential Primary debate.
+If you must speak about welfare, you must first take a tutorial from your friend in the White House about corporate welfare, why he champions tax breaks for the rich, and why he thinks not releasing his tax returns is smart, as he told Americans during the Republicans Presidential Primary debate.

-Read brother, read.
+Read, brother, read.
 It makes the man more than money.

 I will recommend two books for you.
 One, "Up From Slavery: The Autobiography of Booker T Washington."
 And two, "The Autobiography.
 Of Malcolm X."